 I have coached at three different private colleges.
 I did not even consider players who had lower than a 3.0 GPA.
 There were two major reasons.

 First, I knew they probably could not afford school without an academic scholarship.

 Second, I believed if they did not care about grades in high school, they would not care in college and would have a high probability of dropping out.
 Along with that, it indicated to me a real lack of work ethic, which would likely come out on the field as well (even if they were a great player).

 I have had some sad conversations with players who I recruited over the years.
-I can think of three just in the last couple of years that typify what can happen.
+Here are three recruits that typify what can happen.

 The first young lady I had recruited since she was a freshman.
 She was all set to come to play for me; that is until about spring of her junior year when I started to see her grades and ACT score.
 She wanted to play in college as much as anybody I have ever recruited.
 She had several other schools interested in her ability.
 They backed away from her, as I did, and she ended up at a junior college three states away, just so she could play.
 She was a mild success story in that she was able to get into a four year college after her first two years and finish there, but not as a starter.
 Her academic decisions seriously affected her athletic outcome.

 The second young lady I had been recruiting came for a campus visit and that same week sent in her application and transcripts.
 I had not seen any of her test scores before then.
 I can still picture her crying as I told her that she was not even going to be admitted to our school.